 Myriad Botanical Gardens Water Features

-Opening late June for the summer season, follow the sounds of laughter and splashing to the two water features within the Myriad Botanical Gardens.
+Follow the sounds of laughter and splashing to the two water features within the Myriad Botanical Gardens.
 The Plaza Water Feature is located just south of the Colcord Hotel while the Thunder Fountain is next to the Children's Garden and provides a full sensory experience of an Oklahoma thunderstorm!
 Outdoor activities are free at the Myriad Botanical Gardens.

 RIVERSPORT Adventures and the Boathouse District

 Looking for an epic outdoor adventure?
 Book some time with RIVERSPORT Rapids and its Class II-IV whitewater rafting course.
-Go with a guide on a whitewater raft, or tube or riverboat through its $45.2-millioin whitewater rafting and kayaking center.
+Go with a guide on a whitewater raft, tube or riverboat through its $45.2-millioin whitewater rafting and kayaking center.
 Even if the water doesn’t cool you off, you’ll have too much adrenaline pumping to even notice you’re hot.
 Make sure to check out the newest additions to the Boathouse District; Surf OKC and Ski OKC.
 Catch a wave on Surf OKC, or if skiing is more your style, hit the slopes on the brand-new alpine skiing and snowboarding experience.
 Too much action?
 Grab a flatwater kayak and set out on the Oklahoma River at your own pace.
 Season or day passes and rafting reservations can be arranged at RIVERSPORT passes and memberships.

 Wake Zone Cable Park